Music theory: grade 5

 Are there any other costs?
 Is there anything I need to bring?

-- You will also need manuscript paper, pencil and eraser, notebook and pen.
+You will need manuscript paper, pencil and eraser, notebook and pen.

 When I've finished, what course can I do next?